-The undersigned hereby appoints William G. Currie and Matthew J. Missad as Proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated below, all the shares of Common Stock of Universal Forest Products, Inc. held of record by the undersigned on March 1, 1997 at the Annual Meeting of Shareholders to be held April 23, 1997, and at any adjournment thereof.
+The undersigned herby appoints William G. Currie and Matthew J. Missad as Proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side, all the shares of Common Stock of Universal Forest Products, Inc. held of record by the undersigned on March 1, 1999 at the Annual Meeting of Shareholders to be held April 28, 1999, and at any adjournment thereof.